 How To Protect Your Mental Health During The Global Crisis

-1) Stay informed, but don’t overdo it
+1. Stay informed, but don’t overdo it

 With things changing and unfolding so fast, it easy to feel like you can’t control the situation and this, in turn, can create strong feelings of anxiety and panic.

-The best thing you can do to minimize these feelings is to stay informed and limit the amount of time you spend on tracking the news.
+The best thing you can do to minimize negative feelings is to stay informed and limit the amount of time you spend tracking the news.

 Check the news a few times a day, for a few minutes and then try to live your life normally (again – stay indoors if you can work at home, and limit social contact).

-2) Don’t put your self-care to the second plan
+2. Don’t put your self-care to the second plan

 Spending your days inside, with minimal social contact and probably – without a lot of activities you used to like can take a real toll on your mental health… If you totally skip your self-care.

-It can be easy to fall into the trap of emotional eating, checking the news, worrying, ruminating and being inactive.
+It can be easy to fall into the trap of emotional eating, checking the news, worrying, ruminating, and being inactive.

 If you can, don’t forget to: